SCION Applications to use today

 without relying on the BGP protocol!

 Thus, the commercial SCION network is not an overlay and operates independently from today’s Internet.
-Therefore, at the very least, making use of both SCION and IPv4/6 enables more resilient end-to-end connectivity.
+Therefore, at the very least, making use of both SCION and IPv4/6 increases resilience of end-to-end connectivity.

-You can check for connectivity by using the connectivity checker on this page.
+You can check if you have SCION connectivity by using the connectivity checker on this page.

 Congratulations if you have SCION connectivity, then we can try out the next-generation Internet directly from your computer!